 Undergraduate Student Programming

 The Hillel Executive Board consists of the Hillel president, the vice presidents of programming, membership, religious life, and Israel, and the secretary and the treasurer.
-They all help oversee all aspects of Jewish Life at Vanderbilt Hillel.
+They help oversee all aspects of Jewish Life at Vanderbilt Hillel.

-Hillel Programming Board
+Programming Board (ProBo)

 The programming board oversees Vanderbilt Hillel’s Social Programming efforts.
 ProBo works to plan events for students across campus including a riding around campus on our Hillel Food Truck, sponsoring holiday celebrations, and the end of the semester Hillel Date Party, among other activities.
 The Board is chaired by the Executive Vice President.

 The RLC is a committee appointed by the executive board and staff to serve as a sounding board for the Vice President of Religious Life and the Executive board on issues of religious observance, most notably holidays and Shabbat.
 Additionally the RLC hosts educational and religious programs to engage students in these aspects of Judaism.

 Events done in the past include themed Shabbats, Havdalah, Make your own Matzah Pizza Night, and the Annual Interfaith Chocolate Seder.

 Senior Leadership Initiative (SLI)

 The Senior Leadership Initiative meets regularly, engaging in social, community service, networking, and educational activities in order to enhance the sense of a “senior class community,” establish connections between seniors and the Nashville Jewish community, and ensure that the bond between Hillel and our graduating students is an enduring one.